 Achieving successful and efficient information management becomes easier by following data classification best practices:

-- Maintain accurate data inventory with documentation – The documentation and inventorying step for managing data represents one of the best times to begin classifying it.
+- Maintain accurate data inventory with documentation — The documentation and inventorying step for managing data represents one of the best times to begin classification.
 As you’re already cataloging and organizing the information, there’s no better time to apply the four data classification levels.

-- Create a security program and implement controls per NIST guidelines – The National Institute of Standards and Technology (NIST) has released and updated numerous “Special Publications” (SP) related to data security and implementing a data classification policy.
+- Create a security program and implement controls per NIST guidelines — The National Institute of Standards and Technology (NIST) released numerous updated “Special Publications” (SP) related to data security and data classification policy implementation.
 Some include:

 - SP 800-53 — Among the most comprehensive information security guidance documents published by NIST, the controls outlined in SP 800-53 are the federal government’s standard.
 Meeting them builds a firm compliance foundation for US organizations.
 SP 800-53A and SP 800-53B contain supplementary guidance and control baselines.
 ISO/IEC 27001 compares for international purposes.